stevebauman/profilepicture-cli/README.md

 # ProfilePicture AI - CLI (Unofficial)

-Download all of your 4k images from ProfilePicture AI automatically using a PHP CLI.
+Download all of your generated 4k images from ProfilePicture AI website automatically using a PHP CLI.

 ## Requirements